mcampi111/COSI/README.md

 ```
 The code folder contains all the code used for the implementation of the methods and the results section, inlcuding tables and figures.
 We used both R and Python and the details of each folder structure is given below.

 1.  **python**.
 This folder contains the ptyhon code used for the NLP fine tune and the prediction of the COSI need labels.
+Note that this are Jupiter Notebook even though the code run in parallel on GPUs hence this are only showcasing the use of the employed models for the NLP task.
 2. **R**.
 This folder contains R code used to implement the plots, the statistics, the statistical tests and the statistical models.